rwifall/homebridge-sonybraviatv/README.md

   Change Authentication to "Normal and Pre-Shared Key".
   Enter something for the Pre-Shared Key.
   Put that same string in the presharedkey field.
+If your TV requires Wake-on-Lan to power-on, enter your TV MAC address in the macaddress field.

 Configuration sample: